-Builds upon concepts covered in Directing I. Includes class workshops and demonstrations followed by class/instructor critique.
-Requires completion and presention of a director's book.
+Builds upon concepts covered in Directing Actors for Stage and Screen.
+Includes class workshops and demonstrations followed by class/instructor critique.
+Requires completion and presentation of a director's book.
 Culminates in public presentation of a one-act play.

-Builds upon concepts covered in Directing Actors.
+Builds upon concepts covered in Directing Actors for Stage and Screen.
 Includes class workshops and demonstrations followed by class/instructor critique.
-Requires completion and presention of a director's book.
+Requires completion and presentation of a director's book.
 Culminates in public presentation of a short film.
-For Digital Media Majors and Theatre Majors (only with instructor approval).
+For Digital Media Majors and Theatre Majors with instructor approval.

 Introduces the development process, cultivating donors, and raising money through donations, sponsorships, and grants to support nonprofit arts organizations.

 Focuses on the practical application of dramatic, narrative, semiotic, and developmental theory to the practice of theatrical artists, educators, and dramaturgs.